littlebizzy/slickstack/README.md

 # SlickStack [SS] (NOT READY YET)

-SlickStack is a free LEMPWURM stack automation script written in bash designed to enhance and simplify WordPress provisioning, performance and security.
+> SlickStack is a free LEMP stack automation script written in bash designed to enhance and simplify WordPress provisioning, performance, and security.

 LEMPWURM: Linux, Nginx, MySQL, PHP-FPM, WordPress, UFW, Redis, Monit